OpenLXP/openlxp-xss/README.md

 ```

 # Logs
-Check the logs of application in th docker container.
+Check the logs of application in the docker container.

 # License